Can Guinea Pigs Eat Broccoli? (How Much is Safe?)

 Can Guinea Pigs Eat Broccoli Leaves?

 Guinea pigs can eat all parts of broccoli, including the leaves.
-However, the leaves contain higher levels of calcium, folate, and Vitamin A, so feed them very sparingly.
+However, the leaves contain higher levels of calcium, folate, and Vitamin A, so feed them more sparingly.
 This extra calcium can lead to the development of bladder stones if fed too often.
 A small piece of the leaf is more than enough to feed once or twice a week.

 Can Guinea Pigs Eat Broccoli Sprouts?